ErpNetDocs/info/legal/platform-terms-of-use.md

 If you make any purchases through an authorized partner or reseller of ERP.net (“Reseller”), instead of paying ERP.net, you will pay the applicable amounts to the Reseller, as agreed between you and the Reseller.
 We may suspend or terminate your rights to use Cloud Services if we do not receive the corresponding payment from the Reseller.

-Your order details (e.g., the Cloud Services you are entitled to use, the number of Users, the Billing Period, etc.) will be as stated in the Order Form placed with us by the Reseller on your behalf, and Reseller is responsible for the accuracy of any such Order Form as communicated to us.
+Your order details (e.g., the Cloud Services you are entitled to use, the number of Users, the Billing Period, etc.) will be as stated in the Subscription Order placed with us by the Reseller on your behalf, and Reseller is responsible for the accuracy of any such Subscription Order as communicated to us.

 If you are entitled to a refund under this Agreement, then unless we otherwise specify, we will refund any applicable Fees to the Reseller and the Reseller will be solely responsible for refunding the appropriate amounts to you.